VisActor/VChart/docs/assets/api/en/API/vchart.md

 }
 ```

-- `LayoutCallBack` Types are defined as follows:
+The `LayoutCallBack` type is defined as follows:

 ```ts
 export type LayoutCallBack = (